 #2: Integrate customer support on your socials

 Finding an email address, opening your email application, writing a message, sending it...
-Except for our faithful friend the Nigerian prince (you know, the one who needs a little nest egg against his gigantic fortune), all of this gets lost.
+Except for our faithful friend the Nigerian prince (you know, the one who needs a little nest egg in exchange for his gigantic fortune), all this is petering out.
 When we say that the whole buying process is meant to be simplified, it also includes the post-purchase experience, which is called after sales service.
 If your customer has made a purchase directly from your profile, they are unlikely to bother going to your website to contact you: they will turn to the profile's instant messenger!
 So expect to have to deal with your customers' questions directly on the networks, but not in just any way: give them a personalized approach, make them feel seen, recognized and even pampered.
 If necessary, even use exclusive promotional codes, your customers are worth it...
-OK, also because the customer service is a decisive factor for the purchase for 60% of the consumers, but that, it should not be said too loudly.
+OK, also because customer service is a decisive factor for the purchase for 60% of the consumers, but that should not be said too loudly.

 #3 : Take care of your content's quality

 After 6 months of relationship with Geraldine, it's the big day: you are about to meet her parents.
-Feverishly, you button up your shirt smelling of Marseille soap laundry, apply a touch of wax in your hair and put on your pair of Crocs.
+Feverishly, you button up your shirt smelling of delicate lavender-scented detergent, apply a touch of wax in your hair and put on your pair of Crocs.

 But also on Pinterest, with the profile of the cosmetics brand Benefit, as full and aesthetic as a beautiful eyebrow :